PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: The Methodology

+via machine-learning surrogates, where $T$ is the time horizon of the prediction, $l$ is the number of delays, $\Delta t$ is the sampling interval of the original data.
+Here, we employed SINDy and standard linear MVAR models with delayed coordinates to both demonstrate the framework and provide an indicative comparison of the two approaches.

 In the final step, we solve the so-called pre-image problem, i.e., we seek a `lifting operator' $\mathcal{L}$ to reconstruct “on demand” the apparent solution operator $\mathcal{S}^{X}_T$ of the high-dimensional spatio-temporal dynamics from the latent dynamics.
-This allows us to construct the map
+This allows us to construct the map on the reconstructed space as:

-thus bypassing the need, as in the Equation-Free framework~\cite{kevrekidis2003equation}, to learn explicitly the high-dimensional map itself.
+thus bypassing the need, as in the Equation-free framework~\cite{kevrekidis2003equation}, to learn explicitly the high-dimensional map itself.

-This approach yields compact, computationally efficient surrogates that are non-intrusive (they do not require any explicit knowledge of the governing PDE or parts of it) and are well suited to the Equation-Free workflow~\cite{kevrekidis2003equation}: fast prediction in latent space followed by data-driven reconstruction to recover high-fidelity solutions.

-Here, for manifold learning, we employ both POD and Diffusion Maps (DMs), describing them briefly below along with the corresponding pre-image problem.
 Importantly, we theoretically show that the linear POD lifting operators, as well as the $k$-NN algorithm used to construct the lifting operator for DMs, conserve the mass in the input/high-dimensional space.
-This property is crucial, as in systems governed by conservation laws—such as crowd flows—if the lifting step adds or removes mass, the downstream dynamics (even if learned correctly in the latent space) become meaningless for applications that depend on conserved quantities.
+This property is crucial in a wide range of complex systems governed by conservation laws—such as in crowd dynamics and CFD.

+Our approach yields compact, computationally efficient surrogates that are non-intrusive (they do not require any explicit knowledge of the governing PDE or parts of it) and are well suited to the Equation-free workflow~\cite{kevrekidis2003equation}: fast prediction in latent space followed by data-driven reconstruction to recover high-fidelity solutions.